50 Easy Songs To Sing For Beginners That Sound Impressive

 40. “Wake Me Up When September Ends” by Green Day

 If you’ve ever been a teen, you were most likely a fan of Green Day.
-“Wake Me Up When September Ends” is a very famous song by Green Day and can still be found playing on radios.
+“Wake Me Up When September Ends” is a very famous song by Green Day and can still be found playing on the radio.
 The song was released in 2003 and reached great heights on the US singles chart.
 It also performed really well in Australia and Europe.

 Aside from the guitar-driven melodies and distortion, this is a fairly simple track to sing along to.
 The lyrics are familiar and the overall pitch is easy to get.
 Your chest voice should suffice and stick within your natural register of notes.